Folland Gnat: India

-The Gnats were used again by India in the Indo-Pakistani War of 1971.
-The most notable action was the Battle of Boyra where the first dogfights over East Pakistan (Bangladesh) took place.
-The Indian Air Force (IAF) Gnats shot down two PAF Canadair Sabres and badly damaged one.
-The Pakistan Air Force also claimed that one Gnat was shot down during the dogfight but however gun cameras showed that no Gnat was shot down.
-Another notable dogfight involving a Gnat was over Srinagar airfield where a lone Indian pilot held out against six Sabres, shooting two Sabres in the process, before being shot down.
+Gnats were used again by India in the Indo-Pakistani War of 1971.
+Apart from air defence operations, in the Bangladesh Liberation War, Gnats flew anti-shipping operations, ground attack, bomber/transport escort and close air support operations.
+During the Battle of Boyra the first dogfights over East Pakistan (Bangladesh) took place.
+IAF Gnats shot down two PAF Canadair Sabres and badly damaged one.
+Another dogfight involving a Gnat was over Srinagar airfield where a lone Indian pilot held out against six Sabres, shooting two in the process, before being shot down.
 Gnat pilot Nirmal Jit Singh Sekhon was posthumously honoured with the Param Vir Chakra (India's highest gallantry award), becoming the only member of the IAF to be given the award.